knmcguire/crazyflie_models/README.md

 6- Try out the control (still needs to be tuned)
 `ign topic -t "/crazyflie/gazebo/command/twist" -m ignition.msgs.Twist -p "linear: {x:0 y: 0 z: 0.1} angular {z: 0}"`

+## Actor animiation (gazebo 11)

+Another way to control the crazyflie if one is only interested in position is through the actor frame work.
+This does NOT work on gazebo ignition as it's actor animation only work with skeleton intergrated for the time being, which does not make sense for the crazyflie.
+So install gazebo (version 11), make sure that "GAZEBO_MODEL_PATH" is correctly configured to also include crazyflie models, and try:

+`gazebo crazyflieworld_actor.world`

 ## Current status
 It's pretty much only the visualization and collision model, so it's not yet really flying.